Submit

 • Fill the frame with your subject.
 Images can always be cropped to eliminate any dead space that doesn’t add to the main subject.

-• Make images more engaging by including an environment that relates to the subjects interests. (lab, classroom, etc)
+• Make images more engaging by including an environment that relates to the subject's interests. (lab, classroom, etc)

 • Try to make the subject as natural and comfortable as possible.